mingdyuo/-CSE4070-OS_Project-0_2/README.md

 ## [Sogang Univ.]
 CSE4070 OS_Project #0_2

 ### Introduction

-The purpose of this project is to practice and get experienced with data structures used in PintOs such as "List", "Hash", and "Bitmap".
-Not as usual way, struct which has pointers, for previous and next item, doesn't have data.
-Instead, the struct with pointers is embedded in another struct which has data.
-So we have to get through one more process to access data in one element.
-To get used to these way, we made a program that get input commands and handle each data structures according to that commands.
+The purpose of this project is to practice and get experienced to the data structures in PintOs such as "List", "Hash", and "Bitmap".
+Not as usual way, the data structures which have pointers for previous and next item don't contain data.
+Instead, they are embedded in another structure which has actual data.
+So we have to get through one more process to access the data.
+To get used to this kind of the method, we've made a program that has commands to handle the new data structures.

 <br>